lasuomela/carla_vloc_benchmark/README.md

 ./run-ros-bridge-scenario.sh
 ```

+The run command mounts the `/carla_visual_navigation`, `/image-gallery`, `/scenarios` and `/results` folders into the container, so the changes to these folders are reflected both inside the container and on the host system.

 ### 2. Capture the gallery datasets

 When running for the first time, you need to capture the images from the test route for 3D reconstruction.